-Once the vaccinations have been given they cannot be undone, so it is important you understand the potential risks of the vaccines before you agree to be involved in the study.
+The effect of vaccines are potentially irreversible, so it is important you understand the potential risks of the vaccines before you agree to be involved in the study.

-This particular vaccine has not been used in humans before but we do not expect the side effects of this vaccine to be significantly different from previous trials where different protein vaccines have been used with the same adjuvant (Matrix-M).
+This particular vaccine has not been used in humans before but we do not expect the side effects of this vaccine to be significantly different from previous trials where different protein vaccines have been used with the same adjuvant (Matrix-M1).
 We expect that most symptoms will be mild, but symptoms may also be moderate or severe in how strong they are.
 All symptoms should resolve completely within a few days.